heroku/hk/README.md

 hk is a command line client to the Heroku runtime platform, designed to be as fast as possible.

-### Notice

-It doesn't work yet, and doesn't implement all of the described commands.

 ### Motivation

 ```bash